 Rest assured, you can take nail clippers on a plane in carry on luggage.
 I mean, it would be pretty tough to use them as a weapon, right?

 Also, be aware that the length allowed for scissors in carry on varies from one country to another.
-Some countries only allow scissors that are less than 6cm from the pivot point, which is only a little longer than 2 inches.
+Some countries only allow scissors that are less than 6cm from the pivot point, which is only a little over 2 inches.

 Can you bring tweezers on a plane?

 If you regularly use tweezers as part of your beauty routine, you might be wondering, can you take tweezers on a plane?